-Ms. Farlee served on the inaugural board of directors for the Native Youth Food Sovereignty Alliance, the youth advisory board of the Intertribal Agriculture Council.
-She has interned with the Indigenous Food & Agriculture Initiative, where she assisted in the development of an Indian Agriculture-driven curriculum and coordination of a national youth leadership event.
-She has also worked with the Indian Land Tenure Foundation as a research intern.
+Cindy has had the great opportunity in life to research many topics she is passionate about including cultural knowledge and healing through language revitalization and food sovereignty, federal Indian law and policy, and tribal government structure and relationships.
+Before joining NAAF, she had the honor of serving on the inaugural board of directors for the Native Youth Food Sovereignty Alliance, the youth advisory board of the Intertribal Agriculture Council.
+Cindy has also interned with the Indigenous Food & Agriculture Initiative where she assisted in the development of an Indian Agriculture-driven curriculum and coordination of a national youth leadership event, as well as the Indian Land Tenure Foundation where she was a research intern.

-She seeks to further educate herself and others on the importance and connectivity of Indian Agriculture, and is looking forward to the new experiences that will come through working with NAAF.
+She seeks to further educate herself and others on the importance and connectivity of Indian Agriculture and looks forward to all the experiences that come through working with NAAF.